Ruairi-Grant/PrivateFedLearn/RockPiTests/Instructions.md

 set the flag DPSGD to False
-on the server, run server.py and as many clients as you like on the rockpi, edit the client.py to have the correct ip address edit profilingOnLinux.py to run client.main() run profilingOnLinux.py
+on the server, run server.py and as many clients as you like on the rockpi, edit the client.py to have the correct ip address run profilingOnLinux.py --test-script set to central

 # 4: FL with DP
 Get the server ip address